 Box f-Employer's name.
 If you are not using the preprinted IRS label, enter the same name as shown on your Form 941, 943, or CT-1.
-If available, use the label sent to you with Pub.
-393.

 Box g-Employer's address and ZIP code.
 If you are not using the preprinted IRS label, enter your address.
-See the instructions for Box e above.

 Box h-Other EIN used this year.
-If you have used an EIN (including a prior owner's EIN) on Form 941, 943, or CT-1 submitted for 1999 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
+If you have used an EIN (including a prior owner's EIN) on Form 941, 943, or CT-1 submitted for 2000 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
 In addition, agents must report the employer's EIN in box h.
 See Agent reporting on page 3.

 Box i-Employer's state I.D. number.
-This number is assigned by the individual states where your business is located.
-You may want to complete this box if you use copies of this form for your state returns.
+This number is assigned by the individual states.
+You may want to complete this box if you use copies of Form W-3 to file with the state.
 If reporting for two states, enter each I.D. number separated by the broken line.
+You do not have to complete this box for the IRS.